torvalds/linux/Documentation/process/kernel-enforcement-statement.rst

 .. _process_statement_kernel:

-Linux Kernel Enforcement Statement
+GNU/Linux Kernel Enforcement Statement
 ----------------------------------

-As developers of the Linux kernel, we have a keen interest in how our software is used and how the license for our software is enforced.
+As developers of the GNU/Linux kernel, we have a keen interest in how our software is used and how the license for our software is enforced.
 Compliance with the reciprocal sharing obligations of GPL-2.0 is critical to the long-term sustainability of our software and community.